wikipathways/pvjs/test/README.md

 Otherwise, you will need to follow these instructions:

-1. Update the variable "baseUrl" in [pathway-rendering-tests.js](https://github.com/wikipathways/pathvisiojs/blob/master/test/e2e/pathway-rendering-tests.js#L16).
-Please undo your change to baseUrl before making a pull request.
+1. Update the variable "baseUri" in [pathway-rendering-tests.js](https://github.com/wikipathways/pathvisiojs/blob/master/test/e2e/pathway-rendering-tests.js#L16).
+Please undo your change to baseUri before making a pull request.
 2. Install [nodejs](http://nodejs.org/download/) (if you haven't already done so).
 3. When node is installed, open a terminal and enter the following commands (update file path if pathvisiojs directory is not located in ~/Sites/ on your computer):